pudly/schmopera-hugo/content/articles/a-refreshing-gateway-drug-the-magic-flute-at-o17.md

 date = "2017-09-16T17:16:00-04:00"
 lastmod = "2017-09-16T18:08:00-04:00"
 publishDate = "2017-09-16T17:22:00-04:00"
-slug = "a-refreshing-gateway-drug-the-magic-flute-at-o17"
-title = "A refreshing gateway drug: The Magic Flute at O17"
+short_description = "While a new and forward-thinking production such as this Flute is of tremendous value, we must be wary of the cost on the performers themselves.
+There is a danger in productions where singers are made to fit into a sort of machine (see The Metropolitan Opera) and do not have total freedom to access their full range of expressive tools.
+These are the tools which would otherwise allow them to connect with the audience and portray their respective characters without limitation." slug = "a-refreshing-gateway-drug-the-magic-flute-at-o17" title = "A refreshing gateway drug: The Magic Flute at O17"
 +++